wj4616/EpiphanyMachineVST/README.md

 ## GUI

-950×580 pixel interface with a cyberpunk colour scheme:
+950×580 pixel interface with a cyberpunk colour scheme (.png image in repository):

 | Colour | Hex | Used For |
 |---|---|---|